20. What's Wrong with NLP?

 The name is a major pain

-Although Bandler is rumoured to have made up the title "neuro-linguistic programmer" off the top of his head when a traffic cop asked his occupation, it is a very accurate description of what NLP is about - though not very enlightening if you don't already already know what the various parts of the name mean.
+Although Bandler is rumoured to have made up the title "neuro-linguistic programmer" off the top of his head when a traffic cop asked his occupation, it was actually based on a list of potentially useful words drawn up John Grinder.

 To be blunt, trying to understand what "NLP" is by analyzing the name is as useful as trying to understand what Beef Wellington tastes like by eating the printed recipe.
-Still, for what it's worth, this is how the name was explained in Neuro-Linguistic Programming, Volume 1 (1980):
+Still, for what it's worth:

-"Neuro" (derived from the Greek neuron for nerve) stands for the fundamental tenet that all behavior is the result of neurological processes.
-"Linguistic" (derived from the Latin lingua for language) indicates that neural processes are represented, ordered and sequenced into models and strategies through language and communication systems.
-"Programming" refers to the process of organizing the components of a system (sensory representations in this case) to achieve specific outcomes."
+"Neuro" (derived from the Greek neuron for nerve) is based on the fundamental tenet that all behavior is the result of neurological processes [either conscious or unconscious].
+"Linguistic" (derived from the Latin lingua for language) indicates that neural processes are represented, ordered and sequenced into models and strategies through the use of language and communication systems.
+And "Programming" refers to the process of organizing the components of a system (sensory representations in this case) to achieve specific outcomes."

-(Incidentally, the term "neuro-linguistic" was actually coined by Alfred "a map is not the territory" Korzybski in the 1940's.)
+(Incidentally, the term "neuro-linguistic" was originally coined by Alfred "a map is not the territory" Korzybski as far back as the 1930's.)

 It would have been a big help if Bandler and Grinder had been more precise in their definition of NLP when they were starting out

-Despite the "sound byte" definitions such as "NLP is an attitude" and "NLP is the study of the structure of subjectivity" (which are both true, in their own way), there doesn't seem to have been much of an effort to work out a draft of a detailed description of what NLP is about at the time when NLP was first being developed.
+Despite the "sound byte" definitions such as "NLP is an attitude" and "NLP is the study of the structure of subjectivity" (which are both true, in their own way), there doesn't seem to have been much of an effort to produce even a draft description of what NLP is about at the time when NLP was first being developed.

 It's all true, of course - but again not readily understood until you have a reasonably good grasp on the mindset that goes with the FoNLP (Field of NLP - NLP the modelling technique + the NLP-related techniques and applications + FoNLP training).